NaWaCC/nawacc.github.io/index.md

 Amandine Aubry, Jérôme Héricourt, Léa Marchal, Clément Nedoncelle.
 Does Immigration Affect Wages?
 A Meta-Analysis.
 [Working paper](https://leamarchal.fr/wp-content/uploads/2021/04/DT2021-04.pdf).

+Léa Marchal, Guzmán Ourens, Giulia Sabbadini.
+When Immigrants Meet Exporters: A Reassessment of the Immigrant Wage Gap.
+[Working paper](https://leamarchal.fr/wp-content/uploads/2021/11/CTEI_WP_When_Immigrants_meet_Exporters.pdf).

 ## **Events**

 ### Upcoming events

-* The NaWaCC project organizes an invited session on migration economics at the AFSE 2021 in Lille.

-* Giulia Sabbadini will visit Pantheon-Sorbonne University (CES lab) in Spring 2021.
+* Final meeting of the project partner planned in April 2022.

 ### Past events

+* **Summer 2021**: Giulia Sabbadini visited Pantheon-Sorbonne University (CES).

+* **June 8-10, 2021**: * The NaWaCC project organizes an invited session on migration economics at the AFSE 2021 in Lille.
+Guests speakers of the NaWaCC project: Léa Marchal & Giovanni Peri

 * **August 24-28, 2020**: Léa Marchal visited the Graduate Institute of International and Development Studies in Geneva.